tdwg/rs.tdwg.org/html/stds-pages/output/tcs/index.md

 : [Technical specification](https://www.tdwg.org/standards/status-and-categories/#categories%20of%20tdwg%20standards_1)

 Abstract
-: An XML schema that provides a mechanism for the providers of taxonomic information to exchange data.
+: The TCS schema was conceived to allow the representation of taxonomic concepts as defined in published taxonomic classifications, revisions and databases.
+As such, it specifies the structure for XML documents to be used for the transfer of defined concepts.
+Valid transfer documents may either explicitly detail the defining components of taxon concepts, transfer GUIDs referring to defined taxon concepts (if and when these are available) or a mixture of the two.

 Bibliographic citation
-: Taxonomic Names and Concepts Interest Group.
+: > Taxonomic Names and Concepts Interest Group.
 2005.
 Taxonomic Concept Transfer Schema (TCS).
 Biodiversity Information Standards (TDWG) http://www.tdwg.org/standards/117

+## Maintenance group
+TCS is maintained by the [Taxonomic Names and Concepts Interest Group](https://www.tdwg.org/community/tnc/), which has sponsored a Task Group to update TCS to make it compliant with the Standards Documentation Specification and to move it into the Current Standard category.

 ## Parts of the standard